CumulusNetworks/docs/content/cumulus-linux-515/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 An extended BGP community list takes a regular expression of communities and matches the listed communities.

 A large community-list accommodates more identification information, including 4-byte AS numbers.
 BGP enables large communities by default.
-To disable large communities, run the `nv set vrf <vrf-id> router bgp neighbor <neighbor> address-family <address-family> community-advertise large off` command or the `nv set vrf <vrf-id> router bgp peer-group <peer-group> address-family <address-family> community-advertise large off` command.
+To disable large communities, run the `nv set vrf <vrf-id> router bgp neighbor <neighbor> address-family <address-family> community-advertise large disabled` command or the `nv set vrf <vrf-id> router bgp peer-group <peer-group> address-family <address-family> community-advertise large disabled` command.

 When the neighbor receives the prefix, it examines the community value and takes action accordingly, such as permitting or denying the community member in the routing policy.